 Kestin Cornwall grew up in the Windsor Ontario area.
 His father is Grenadian and his mother is American, he spent much of his youth in Detroit Michigan with family.
 In 2001 he moved to Oakville, Ontario to begin his training at Sheridan College.
 While completing the Art Fundamentals and Illustration programs, Cornwall’s focus and love for the arts grew quickly.
 He increasingly combined both classical drawing and painting with modern digital reproduction and screen-printing.
 In 2006 Cornwall won the CAPIC Best In Show Award.

 Over the past ten years, Cornwall has focused on creating relevant progressive art.
 He has used a varied practice of combining hand drawings, digitally removing the human hand and then forcing the element of the human hand back into the work.
 Using elements such as painting, wheat-pasting, screen-printing, installation and drawing to explore the relationship between art, human rights, politics, sex and freedom.
-He enjoys challenging what’s considered ‘common’ and feels it is the duty of an artist to add beauty to the world while invoking the unending social responsibility to capture thought.
+Cornwall critically charts current political, social, and economic landscapes with compositions brimming with references to media, popular culture, music, and art history.
+He often uses shades of grey, purposely omitting colour; his subjects appearing both as simplified graphic shapes and realistic forms.
+He enjoys challenging what’s considered “common” and feels it is the duty of an artist to add beauty to the world while invoking the unending social responsibility to capture thought.

 Many of his influences include contemporary graphic realism, street art and old comics, with a complimenting factor of mystery, often mirroring timeless depictions of pop culture.
 Each piece depicts an analysis of our obsession with beauty, age and change.